Bolted, Riveted and Welded Joints Study Notes for GATE Mechanical Exam

 The plane of maximum shear stress is inclined at an angle of 67.5° to the leg dimension.

-Sections having unsymmetrical welded joints such as angle or T-sections are welded to the steel plates or the beams as shown in figure.
-G is the center of gravity of the angle section:
+Sections having unsymmetrical welded joints such as angle or T-sections are welded to the steel plates or the beams as shown in the figure.
+G is the centre of gravity of the angle section:

 The external force acting on the joint passes through G and the resisting forces in the welds 1 and 2 respectively: